The Future of Ports, and Beyond: Research on Values, Heritage and Port City Futures in the Netherlands

 - Andrew Littlejohn

 Port cities and cultures have played a vital role in the development of contemporary economies and societies.
 Today, however, such cities and their occupants are having to rethink their social, economic, and spatial organization in response to challenges including climate change, digitization, and changing patterns of migration.
 Port City Futures, a collaboration between Leiden, Delft, and Erasmus Universities, studies both the past and present of port city spaces, cultures, and modes of governance, as well as their interaction with other regions, in order to both understand and inform these transitions.
 MSc students associated with the initiative will contribute to these efforts by developing—alongside group members and, depending on the specific project, societal partners—an applied research agenda regarding spatial, economic, and political change in either the port of Rotterdam and / or its environs, or another port city in the Netherlands.
 For more information on the initiative, see: https://www.portcityfutures.nl

-There are three internships available through the project
+There are two internships available through the project

 1. Port City Futures